aikea/aikea.github.io/content/watchlog.md

 77. > **The Shining | Stanley Kubrick | 1980**

 78. > **Normal People (Series) | 2020**
 A tale of modern love and complex relationship set in Ireland.
 I enjoyed the Irish accent, esp.
 Daisy Edgar-Jones; the way she says just about anything (!)
 Also, incredible soundtrack.
 Perfect to make you start crying.

+79. > **Catch me if you can | Steven Spielberg | 2002**
+A fraudster-agent chase captured in Spielberg style, witty, humorous.
+An  overconfident protagonist chased through the southern states by a heavily accented FBI agent.
+Based on a true story.
+Enjoyed it.
+(first watch: Sep 8th, 2021)

 <hr />